daviddinnison/umbrellas/notes.md

 also do
 * port
+* immutable js

-1. set up redux (w/ reselect and immutable)
+1. set up redux
+* reselect
 1.

+to do
+* delete joi